ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 - New icon for Program Status has been added - No KPI, Custom KPI

+- All KPIs in the report now match with whats in Altus

 - On the first page under Project dates and work - added Scheduled finish, Baseline finish and Variance for Baseline information

 - Under Milestones - added Baseline finish date